sarahhendricks/Loominary/README.md

 - IoTBrowser/IoTBrowser/App.xaml.cs
 - IoTBrowser/IoTBrowser/MainPage.xaml.cs

-Developed by Sarah Hendricks under the guidance of Joshua McCoy and Anne Sullivan.
+Developed by Sarah Hendricks and written by Brittany Williams under the guidance of Joshua McCoy and Anne Sullivan.